DMPlex: Unstructured Grids in PETSc#

 DMGetGlobalVector(dm, &globalVec);

 A global vector is missing both the shared dofs which are not owned by this process, as well as constrained dofs.
-These constraints are meant to mimic essential boundary conditions, or Dirichlet constraints.
-They are dofs that have a given fixed value, so they are present in local vectors for assembly purposes, but absent from global vectors since they are never solved for.
+These constraints represent essential (Dirichlet) boundary conditions.
+They are dofs that have a given fixed value, so they are present in local vectors for assembly purposes, but absent from global vectors since they are never solved for during algebraic solves.

 DMPlexIsSimplex(dm, &simplex);